flux-mitter/DigitalPulse/README.md

 3. Execute the runner.TestRunner.java file under src/test/java/runner file to execute the existing feature files.@Sanity and @Regression tags are used in the CucumberRunner.java file.
 4. Check the test-output folder report

-Please note : Last execution is uploaded in repository
+Please note : Last execution is uploaded in repository.